Welcome to "Part Two" of the "How and Why Wonder Book" story!

-On later versions of H&W books, the "softcover" editions would be labelled as "Wonder Book Editions" (versus "Wonder Editions") and the "hardcovers" would be listed as, simply, "Deluxe Editions" (versus "Trade Editions") next to the ISBN code numbers.
-By 1978, the publication of hardcover "Library Editions" had ceased.
+On later versions of H&W books, the "softcover" editions would be labelled as "Wonder Book Editions" (versus "Wonder Editions") and the "hardcovers" might be listed as, simply, "Deluxe Editions" (versus "Trade Editions") next to the ISBN code numbers.
+By 1979, the publication of hardcover "Library Editions" had ceased.

 A Brief History of Grosset and Dunlap